VishalChaudhary01/CrewSpace/README.md

 - Server-side filtering, searching, and pagination for optimized queries
 - Logging and monitoring for better observability and debugging
 - Fully Dockerized setup for easy local development
-- Unit testing for utility functions and core logic (Working...)
+- Unit testing for utility functions and core logic
-- Integration testing for key API flows (Working...)
+- Integration testing for key API flows - TODO
+- CI/CD Pipeline using github action

 ## ⚙️ Tech Stack